cirosantilli/linux-cheat/git/tutorial.md

     '+' indicates that a line was added.

     not surprisingly, if we remove something, a '-' will show instead

+# tag

+tags are aliases to commits

+the difference from branches is that tags don't move with commits.

+typical usage: give version numbers: `1.0`, `1.1`, `2.0`

+    ./copy 2

+give tag to `HEAD`:

+    git tag 2.0

+give tag to another commit:

+    git tag 1.0 HEAD~

+use:

+    git show-refs -h HEAD
+        #hash of first commit
+    git show-refs -h HEAD
+        #hash of second commit
+    git checkout 1.0
+    git show-refs -h HEAD
+        #hash of first commit
+    git checkout 2.0
+    git show-refs -h HEAD
+        #hash of second

+list:

+    git tag
+        #1.0
+        #1.0a
+        #1.1

+list with hashes side by side:

+    git show-ref --tags

+list with commit messages side by side:

+not possible without a for loop AFAIK <http://stackoverflow.com/questions/5358336/have-git-list-all-tags-along-with-the-full-message>

+delete:

+    git tag -d 1.0

+push to remote:

+    git push --tags

+is not done be default.

+## annotated tag

+    git tag -a ta -m 'annotated tag message!'

+and now:

+    git show ta

+will show who created the tag and the tag message before the rest of the infos.

+a tag that is not annotated is called a `lightweight` tag.

+## signed

+gpg signed tags!!

+too overkill/too lazy to show for here see: <http://learn.github.com/p/tagging.html>.

 # branch